Kashyapkoshti/ChatGPT-Made-Easy/README.md

-it uses python GUI based approach to make a program that show the response from chatGPT without waiting of long time printing syntaxs using openai API this app is also created by chatGPT.:)
+it uses python GUI based approach to make a program that show the response from chatGPT without waiting of long time printing syntaxs using openai API this app is also created by chatGPT:).